6 Best Multi-Device Keyboards With Bluetooth Connectivity

 Multi device keyboard and mouse combo

-If only a keyboard doesn’t suffice your needs and you want a full-fledged setup, consider getting a combo like this NIXIUKOL keyboard and mouse set.
+If only a keyboard doesn’t suffice your needs and you want a full-fledged setup, consider getting a combo like this NIXIUKOL keyboard and mouse combo.
 The included keyboard is similar to the Arteck one so it’s slim and works well when combined with the mouse.

 The keyboard included by NIXIUKOL is slim and looks appealing when kept on a desk.
 The mouse also has matching accents so if you’re going to use both of them on your desk, the aesthetics match that of a Mac.
 Despite being thin, the keyboard lasts for about a month on a single charge which is nice.
+Note that the NIXIUKOL keyboard and mouse combo can’t connect to three Bluetooth devices at once.

 What We Like